2-Navigating the RStudio Interface

 rectangle1.width <- 5 # Line 2

-> rm(rectangle1.length) # Run in the code editor to remove the variable from your entire environment
+> rm(rectangle1.length) # Run in the code editor to remove the object from your entire environment

-WARNING: If you remove a variable that another variable depends on, you will see the following error: Error: object 'varaible name' not found.
+WARNING: If you remove an object that another object depends on, you will see the following error: Error: object 'object name' not found.

-Carefully consider the consequences of removing variables before doing so.
+Carefully consider the consequences of removing objects before doing so.

 Copy and paste the following code into your new R script (in the code editor).